Nicole has a degree in psychology and is a mom to four sons. She has four cats, three of which were once feral kittens found in her backyard

 I love to purchase gift bags at the 99 cent store because they are just as cute and fun as the ones you find at more expensive stores but at a bargain price!
 This way, you don't have the guilt that comes with overspending for a gift or going over your party budget!
 Even if you want some fancier plates that match your party theme, you can purchase all the other cups/utensils/napkins at the 99 cent store in a solid color that matches your theme to save some cash!

 3. Makeup, Nail Polish, Feminine Products (Even Pregnancy Tests!)

 If you don't use any special makeup or have a problem with the ingredients in standard makeup, consider picking up some at the 99 cent store.
 It's definitely more affordable than even Wal-Mart or Target!

-There's lots of feminine products at the 99 cent store, too.
-You might be surprised to learn that dollar pregnancy tests are just as valid as the more expensive counterparts, which can cost as much as $10 or $20 just for a couple of tests!
-Yes, they are higher quality and actually may say the words "pregnant" or "not pregnant", but if you're looking to save money and don't mind a lower quality test (and especially if you're taking lots of tests) the 99 cent ones are the way to go!
+There are lots of feminine products at the 99 cent store, too.
+You might be surprised to learn that dollar pregnancy tests are just as valid as their more expensive counterparts, which can cost as much as $10 or $20 just for a couple of tests!
+Yes, they are higher quality and actually may say the words "pregnant" or "not pregnant," but if you're looking to save money and don't mind a lower quality test (and especially if you're taking lots of tests), the 99 cent ones are the way to go!